MIL-STD-1168: Lot Number

 The Lot number is in the format of: LL - NN - L - NN - NNNL.In this example, "L" stands for Letter and "N" stands for Number.

 The first section (LL or LLL) is the manufacturer's code, which is two or three letters long.

 The second section (NNL) is the date code.
 This consists of the last two digits of the year of manufacture and a letter suffix indicating the month of production:

 The letter "I" is omitted because it might be mistaken for the numeral "1" or the letter "J".
-The letter "O" is omitted because it might be mistaken for the numeral "0".
+The letter "O" is omitted from alphanumeric codes because it might be mistaken for the numeral "0".

 Following the date code is the third section: the Interfix Number (NN), which can be 3 or more digits long.
 This indicates the batch of material the item belongs to.

 The last section is the Lot Sequence Number (NNN-L), which is 4 or more digits long.
 This is the sequential serial number of the lot.

 A single-letter alphabetic suffix may be added to the parent Lot Sequence Number for various reasons.
 The item may have been made on a different machine or production line than the rest of the batch or a portion of the batch was found defective by quality control.
 The letters "I" and "O" are omitted because they could be mistaken for the numbers "1" and "0".
 The letters "E" and "X" were omitted because they could be mistaken for the letter codes for Experimental ammunition lots.

 As an example of a lot number would be: FA-77-A-123-0456A.
 This would mean that contractor Frankfort Arsenal made the item in January, 1977 and that it was rework "A" (i.e. the second portion) of the 456th Item of the 123rd batch.
 If a second rework (rework "B", or the third portion of the lot) had been performed on the Item, the code would have been FA-77-A-123-0456B (and so on).